ddervs/ddervs.github.io/papers.md

     - *Short Summary:* This paper is based on the combination of two ideas: i) (by Kozen) finding a clique of a given size in a particular graph product tells you that the two underlying graphs are isomorphic. ii) (by Lovasz) finding cliques in perfect graphs is easy.
 The corollary is that if this product is perfect, telling if the two graphs are isomorphic is easy.
 I find all pairs of graphs for which the product is perfect.

 - [Quantum linear systems algorithms: a primer](https://scirate.com/arxiv/1802.08227)
-    - *Short summary* This is a review paper (written jointly with Mark Herbster, Peter Mountney, Simone Severini, Naïri Usher and Leonard Wossnig) focusing on algorithms for solving linear systems of equations on a quantum computer.
+    - *Short summary:* This is a review paper (written jointly with Mark Herbster, Peter Mountney, Simone Severini, Naïri Usher and Leonard Wossnig) focusing on algorithms for solving linear systems of equations on a quantum computer.
 The aim of the paper is to get a researcher in the field of classical linear systems solvers up to speed with the quantum algorithms used for this task.

 - [For every quantum walk there is a (classical) lifted Markov chain with faster mixing time](https://scirate.com/arxiv/1712.02318)
     - *Short Summary:* Drawing samples from a probability distribution is an important computational task, used in fields such as randomised algorithms and machine learning.
 Quantum walks are an approach using a quantum computer that aim to speed up this task.
 In this paper I show that there is a classical method that is in some sense superior, that is, a random walk that mixes in fewer timesteps, using a technique called _lifting_.